offle-assistant/offle-assistant/README.md

 I should really have the persona object take a PersonaConfig as its only parameter.
 And it can handle setting all of its internal parameters accordingly.
 So it should just be one big dictionary essentially.

+### I need to do a big refactor to get the rest api to work.
+(COMPLETE)
+This mainly came down to my lack of understanding of pydantic.
+It's pretty sick actually.
+Really nifty.

+### refactor llm server
+I need to turn it into its own class so that I can interface with it like I do with the vectordb This is the solution for providing openAI and ollama and whoever else.

 ### Write a test framework
 something robust!!